hdlane/helpdesk-service/README.md

 ### How to change API endpoint

 There is an appsettings.json file installed under C:\Program Files\Helpdesk\Helpdesk Service where you can adjust the endpoint.
-Update the "Server" key and then restart the service.
+Update the "Server" value and then restart the service.

 ### Error Logging